targendaz2/Mac-Set-Default-Apps/README.md

+> [!WARNING]
+> Please look at [default-browser](https://github.com/macadmins/default-browser) or [utiluti](https://github.com/scriptingosx/utiluti) instead of using MSDA.
+Both tools are much more actively developed, are are safer and easier to use.

 # Mac Set Default Apps (MSDA)

 MSDA provides an easy way to silently change the default applications used by macOS.
 There are no pop-ups or prompts and, even better, it works for Google Chrome!